learn-to-race/workshop-sl4ad-icml2022/calls.md

 We are accepting papers in the following broad areas of safe vehicle autonomy, including (but not limited to):

-- Safe reinforcement learning, safe exploration, constrained reinforcement learning
+- Safe reinforcement learning, safe exploration, constrained reinforcement learning, safe learning + control theory
-- Safe learning approaches inspired by control theory, e.g., control barrier function, Lyapunov method, reachability analysis
 - Safety verification, certifying learning-based control under dynamical uncertainty, dependability analysis
 - Robustness to out-of-distribution road scenes
 - Learning vehicle dynamics at high-speeds and in unstable regimes